SophiaAtkinson/YOURLS-full-stop-in-short-urls/README.md

 - Plugin Based Off Of William Bargent's Allow Forward Slashes in Short URLs.

-This plugin will allow forward slashes `.` in keywords when shortening URLS with YOURLS.
+This plugin will allow full stops `.` in keywords when shortening URLS with YOURLS.

 *NOTE This plugin will not work with URL Forwarding plugins active.
 Deactivate before activating this plugin.